 Installation

-Before using the library, you can try it online.
+Before using the library, you can try it online, or you can download the core library as a single header.

 Multi has no external dependencies and can be used immediately after downloading.